Biden formally clinches Democratic presidential nomination

 Biden reached the threshold three days after the primaries because several states, overwhelmed by huge increases in mail ballots, took days to tabulate results.
 A team of analysts at The Associated Press then parsed the votes into individual congressional districts.
 Democrats award most delegates to the party’s national convention based on results in individual congressional districts.

-Biden now has 2,000 delegates, with contests still to come in eight states and two U.S. territories.
+Biden now has 1,995 delegates, with contests still to come in eight states and three U.S. territories.

 The moment was met with little of the traditional fanfare as the nation confronts overlapping crises.
 While Biden has started to venture out more this week, the coronavirus pandemic has largely confined him to his Wilmington, Delaware, home for much of the past three months.